MilesCranmer/rescue_time_statusbar/README.md

 python app.py
 ```

-This will display the productivity pulse.
+This will display the productivity pulse, and automatically update the current day's
+score.
 Unlike the
 dashboard, this pulse also includes mobile time.

 ## Requirements